Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains.

-Habitat: Meadows and forest openings, moderate to mid-elevations in the mountains.
+Habitat: Meadows and forest openings, from middle elevations to the subalpine.

 Conservation Status: Not of concern

 Fibrous-rooted perennial from a creeping rhizome, the stems 2-10 dm. tall.

 Leaves glabrous and entire, the lower ones oblanceolate and petiolate, the others narrower and sessile, 3-15 cm. long and 3-10 mm. wide.